 Shells of brachiopods are attached to the dorsal and ventral surfaces of the organism, compared to bivalves which are attached laterally.
 Read more about the internal and external features of brachiopods here.

-One specimen only included.
+One specimen only included (two halves best match).